ArtskydJ/technapwn-toss-up/readme.md

 + Other
 	+ State friendly, if you lose connection during a match, it will not wait for autonomous selection before driver control is regained
+	+ If the cortex has a flaky connection, and the backup battery is powering it, it will not run any motors during autonomous so that it will stay on the tile so it can be fixed.
 	+ Autonomous and state switching data is logged in the debug stream
 	+ Structures to easily set and compare previous values of a variable
 	+ Ultrasonic deadzone, in case subsystems occasionally get in front of the sensor